 This page contains information on how to obtain a government-issued no fee passport.

-The PT guide map has been created to reflect PT routes, road closures and PT off-limits areas.
+The PT guide map shows routes, road closures and off-limits areas.

-The Public Affairs Office supports Joint Base Lewis-McChord by communicating on behalf of the installation and its leadership - providing clear, accurate, timely information to internal and external audiences.
-We employ a variety of communication strategies - including internal news and information products, media engagement and public outreach.
+The Public Affairs Office supports JBLM by communicating on behalf of the installation and its leadership - providing clear, accurate, timely information to internal and external audiences.
+We employ a variety of communication strategies - including internal news and information products, media engagement and community outreach.

 The Environmental Division of the Directorate of Public Works mission is to protect and enhance the JBLM environment through education, leadership and stewardship.
 The Environmental Division implements programs to ensure compliance with multiple environmental laws as well as clean-up of past contamination, management of current environmental hazards, pollution prevention, and conservation of natural resources.

 The JBLM Reassignment Processing Center handles Permanent Change of Station assignment processing for all Soldiers within the JBLM area of support.
 Central Clearance assists soldiers with all out-processing procedures which includes PCS, ETS, retirements and separations.

 Chaplains provide comprehensive religious support for the spiritual and moral needs of service members and their families, retirees and authorized civilians.

 The Retirement Service Office provides quality service regarding benefits, entitlements, information and referral to retirees, their families as well as active-duty Soldiers and their families preparing for retirement.